iamblue/microlattice/README.md

   * License: dis-contribute limitation.
   * No common sharing project standard.
   * Existing JS total solution is not light-weighted enough, providing low performance comparing to C.
-  * Most RTOS does not have file system design.
+  * FreeRTOS does not have file system design.

 [中文]
 * 真正為 IoT device 所設計的 IoT 版 Node.js.